elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-10-30-cs2107-lecture-8-software-security.md

 - After the next instruction is fetched, the program counter automatically increase by 1 (Assuming a system with fixed-length instruction)
 - During execution, besides getting incremented, the program counter (PC) can also be changed, for example*, by:
 	1. Direct Jump:
-    	The PC is replacded with a constant value specified in the instruction
+    	The PC is replaced with a constant value specified in the instruction
     2. Indirect Jump:
     	The PC is replaced with a value fetched from the memory or stored in a general purpose register (Note that there are many different forms of indirect jump)

 ## Stack
-- Function: Break code iunto smaller pieces
+- Function: Break code into smaller pieces
 	- Can be called in many program location

 > How does the program knows where it should continue after it finished?